 Now in its fourth year, the Hennessy Portrait Prize is open to artists in all disciplines who are either resident in Ireland or Irish citizens living abroad.
 The aim of the competition is to showcase and encourage interest in contemporary portraiture, and to raise the profile of the long-standing and constantly evolving National Portrait Collection at the National Gallery of Ireland.

-A shortlist of approximately twelve works will be chosen by the judging panel, which will be exhibited as part of the Hennessy Portrait Prize exhibition in the National Gallery of Ireland this winter.
+Entry has now closed for this year's Hennessy Portrait Prize, and from the submissions already received, shortlist of approximately twelve works will be chosen by the judging panel, which will be exhibited as part of the Hennessy Portrait Prize exhibition in the National Gallery of Ireland this winter.

 One artist receives a prize of €15,000 and a commission worth €5,000 to produce a new work for inclusion in the National Portrait Collection.
 Two additional prizes of €1,500 will be awarded to highly-commended works.